Experts reveal eight common (and potentially costly) investing errors and how you can avoid them.

 Poor-performing funds can hold back how well your portfolio does and can cancel out the good work done by making the right choices.

 So, make sure you regularly review what’s doing well and what’s not – then act.

 And it's not just the performance of your investments you need to regularly review.

 Fees can seriously erode your returns over the years, so it's important you ensure you aren't being ripped off.

-We previously explained how some older tracker funds in 2017 were charging well over 10 times more in fees than the cheapest providers out there.
+We previously explained how some older tracker funds were charging well over 10 times more in fees than the cheapest providers out there.

 Whether it a specific fund or your share dealing service, keep a close eye on those fees and don't be afraid to move if needed.